 Projects of interest: QueerSpace Belfast, Belfast Trans Resource Centre, Pride in Solidarity.

-Pride: Belfast Pride is moving online this year from 24 July-2 August 2020.
+Pride: Belfast Pride 2021 is TBC but is rumoured to be 31 July-1 August.
 The next Trans Pride NI will take place in 2021 (date TBA).

 Birmingham

 The UK’s second-largest city has its very own Gay Village that is bursting with sceney bars.
-But scratch its surface and you’ll discover Birmingham has an amazing array of queer arts festivals.
-Keep an eye out for local performers like Dan Daw and the (hopefully soon to be launched) House of Bab.
+But scratch its surface, and you’ll discover Birmingham has a fantastic array of queer arts festivals.
+Keep an eye out for local performers such as the (hopefully soon to be launched) House of Bab.

 Venues: queer pub The Fox; campy club The Nightingale.